mrsopuruchi1/Maduk-Business-Intelligence/README.md

-# D2D Intelligence Engine
+# Maduk Business Intelligence (Maduk BI)

-Data-to-Decision (D2D) Intelligence Engine is an AI-powered analytics model designed to transform raw data into actionable insights.
-It can ingest data in multiple formats, automatically clean and process it, perform exploratory analysis, and generate meaningful visualizations that help users clearly understand the information contained within their data.
+Maduk-Business-Intelligence is an AI SaaS platform that contains softwares that perform data analysis, business revenue forecast, and business health prediction & recommendation that help digital agencies and service business executives to make informed data-driven decisions.

-Beyond analysis, the D2D Intelligence Engine learns patterns within datasets to produce predictions and intelligent recommendations.
-Developed by Engr.
-Sopuruchi Maduka (Data Scientist and Machine Learning Specialist), the system is built to support digital agencies and service-based businesses in making data-driven decisions that improve performance, optimize strategy, and increase revenue.
+Maduk BI also contains AI chatbot that answers questions about a business based on the dataset uploaded to it.
+The platform serves as an autonomous AI business consultant that helps digital agencies and service businesses to make informed decisions and succeed.

 Built with:
 - Streamlit frontend